-Indian Battle Park, located in the Oldman River Valley, is comprised of the 5.0 km river bottom trail system, several booked and drop in picnic areas, a natural playground, and home to the Fort Whoop Up Interpretive Centre.
+Indian Battle Park, located in the Oldman River Valley, has something for all ages, abilities and days of the year.
+It is also home to the historic Fort Whoop Up Interpretive Centre.

-The hiking trails meander throughout the flood plain and are sheltered by mature trees.
-The trails are used by exercise and South Side nature enthusiasts alike and are often used for community walks and runs.
-The trails connect to the river access points for canoeing, tubing and fishing alike.
-There is also a warm-up station located near Fort Whoop Up for individuals going for a run a cycle.
+Hiking and walking trails meander throughout the flood plain and are sheltered by mature trees.
+The trails are used by exercise and nature enthusiasts alike and are often used for community walks and runs.
+There are several river access points in the park used for canoeing, tubing and fishing alike.
+There is also a warm-up station located near Fort Whoop Up for individuals going for a run or bicycle ride.

-Indian Battle Park is also home to numerous picnic tables, general drop in picnic sites, the Baroness picnic shelter, tables and fire area (booked), and the fenced Elks Picnic site.
-The Elks site, which must be booked through Rec and Culture, consists of a fire pit, tables, horseshoe pits, volleyball, and concession.
+Indian Battle Park is home to numerous drop in sites with picnic tables and fire pits, the Baroness Picnic Shelter and the fenced Elks Picnic site.
+The Elks is a locked site which must be booked through Rec and Culture, has a fire pit, tables, horseshoe pits, volleyball pit, and kitchen.
+The Baroness can also be booked, but may be used as a drop in if not booked.

-The newest feature in Indian Battle Park is the playground which consists of the Rattle Snake play area, the climbing wall, the Spider Web and the Beaver Lodge.
+The newest feature in Indian Battle Park is the natural themed playground which consists of the rattle snake play area, a climbing wall, swings, spider web pathway and the beaver lodge.

 Click here to learn about the history of Indian Battle Park.